IrosTheBeggar/mStream/README.md

 #### Built In DB

 mStream can read metadata and write it's own database.
-By default mstream will create a database in the folder it's launched in called 'mstreamdb.lite'.
-You can manually set the databse file with:
+By default mStream will create a database in the folder it's launched in called 'mstreamdb.lite'.
+You can manually set the database file with:

 ```shell
 mstream -d /path/to/mstream.db